Tua, Dolphins outlast Bears on Fields' record rushing day

 Jaylen Waddle, fourth in the league in yards receiving coming in, added 85 yards and a touchdown.

-Chicago, tops in the NFL in rushing, had 252 yards on the ground with Fields leading the way.
-The Bears joined the 1976 Steelers as the only teams in the Super Bowl era to run for at least 225 yards in four straight games.
+The Bears have scored 94 points the past three weeks.
+They came in leading the NFL in rushing, and with 252 yards on the ground, they joined the 1976 Steelers as the only teams in the Super Bowl era to run for at least 225 in four straight games.

 Fields completed 17 of 28 passes for 123 yards, with two touchdowns to Cole Kmet and one to Darnell Mooney.